mcosovic/JuliaGrid.jl/docs/src/tutorials/perunit.md

 ---

 ## SI Units to Per-Units
-In this section, we will create the same power system as before, but using SI units:
+In this section, we create the same power system as before, but using SI units:
 ```@example power
 using JuliaGrid # hide
 @default(template) # hide